CHEM 110 : Chemistry of the Living World

 Campus Experience

-Attendance is required at scheduled activities.
+Note that attendance is required at the following scheduled activities.

 • Laboratories (3h, once per fortnight) are compulsory and graded.